 Waters of the United States (WOTUS) are protected by Section 404 of the Clean Water Act.
 A Section 404 permit from the U.S. Army Corps of Engineers (USACE) is required for projects that would impact WOTUS.
 Water quality impacts to WOTUS are considered by USACE in their permitting process.
 USACE cannot issue a permit if a practicable alternative exists that would have less adverse impacts.
-Table 3-12 summarizes the WOTUS that would be intersected by each alternative that passed Level 1 screening.
+Table 3-12 summarizes the potential WOTUS that would be intersected by each alternative that passed Level 1 screening.
+Wetland delineation fieldwork was finalized in the summer and fall of 2022.
+This final screening report uses the complete wetlands delineation data, whereas the draft screening report used a compilation of delineated wetlands data and National Wetlands Inventory data.
+These potential WOTUS impacts will be refined and minimized in the Draft EIS.